 Make no mistake about it: all accidents caused by distracted driving are preventable.
 It is neither fair nor reasonable that you should have to deal with the possible lifelong pain and effects of your injury or bear the burden of another person’s intentional distracting behavior behind the wheel.
 Our personal injury lawyers are here to help.
-Call us at (813) 223-6200 or contact us online to schedule a free initial consultation.

 Victims found to have contributed to a distracted driving accident are often still be able to recover damages at lesser amounts.
-In Florida, injured people are able to recover damages in proportion with their degree of fault.
+In Florida, injured people are able to recover damages in proportion to their degree of fault.

 Never trust an insurance company’s assessment of your situation.
 Quite often, insurance companies assign a higher degree of blame to the victim than what is appropriate.
-Let your aggressive Winters & Yonker distracted driving accident lawyer work with the insurance company to determine your actual degree of fault, if any, exists.
+Let your aggressive Winters & Yonker Tampa distracted driver accident lawyer work with the insurance company to determine your actual degree of fault, if any, exists.

 It is important that negligent drivers be held accountable for their actions when they cause accidents – especially when the accident was easily avoidable.
 If they are not, not only will drivers continue to exhibit these types of dangerous behaviors, but instances of distracted driving will continue to rise, leading to more future accidents, ruined lives, and broken families.
 Do your part to bring about positive change.
 Hold the person who hurt you responsible.